nhanb/mcross/README.md

-McRoss is a minimal and usable [gemini://](https://gemini.circumlunar.space/) browser written in python and tkinter, meaning it Just Works (tm) on any self-respecting desktop OS: Linux, Windows, Mac OS, and maybe the BSDs?
+McRoss is a minimal and usable [gemini://](https://gemini.circumlunar.space/) browser written in python and tkinter.
+I use it on Linux but it should work on other Unix-likes without trouble.
+Windows isn't supported until I can find an alternative to tkinter's [createfilehandler()][7].
-Never tried one of those.

 It currently looks like this: